denisemtr/denisemtr/README.md

-# Denise Miguel Teixeira Roberto
+# Hi,👋 I'm Denise Miguel Teixeira Roberto

-**`Analista de dados em saúde, Pesquisadora e Nutricionista`**
+**`🚀 Analista de dados em saúde, Pesquisadora e Nutricionista`** 🇧🇷

-Me chamo Denise, tenho 35 anos e sou natural de São Paulo-SP.
-Tenho graduação pela USP e Mestrado e Doutorado pela UFSC.
-Atualmente realizo MBA em Data Science, Inteligência Artificial e Analytics da USP/Esalq e sou pesquisadora em projetos vinculados à USP e à UNIFESP.
+My name is Denise; I am 35 years old and was born in São Paulo, Brazil.
+I hold a degree in Nutrition from the University of São Paulo (USP) and earned both my master's and doctoral degrees from the Federal University of Santa Catarina (UFSC).
+Currently, I am pursuing an MBA in Data Science, Artificial Intelligence, and Analytics at USP/Esalq and working as a researcher on projects affiliated with USP and UNIFESP.

+---
+### What I do

+- 💡 Research projects
+- 📝 Scientific articles and materials
+- 🔍 Multivariate statistics
+- ⚙️ Data Wrangling
+- 📊 Visualization
+- 🔬 Analytics

 ### 🤖 Linguagens

 <img
     align="left"